A DEEPER DIVE into the Mystery of Christmas

 16 This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers and sisters.
 17 If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?
 18 Dear children, let us not love with words or speech but with actions and in truth.
 (1 John 2:2-10; 3:11,14-18)

 Love is not just a feeling.
 Love is active: “Feed my sheep.”
-When our hearts are fully right, and they often are not, love is an active feeling—compassion like Jesus had that causes us to act.
+When our hearts are fully right, and they often are not, love is an active feeling—compassion like Jesus had that causes us to act with kindness.
 So, the law of the New Covenant in Jesus, the prophesied Messiah in the Christmas prophecy I led off with, is written on our hearts.
-As our hearts grow closer to Jesus, they will guide us better and better to fulfill his single two-part command: “Love God [with all that you are], and love your neighbor as yourself.”
+As our hearts grow closer to Jesus, they will guide us better and better to fulfill his very simply stated, two-part command: “Love God [with all that you are], and love your neighbor as yourself.”

 John spelled it out in a very practical way (just as Jesus did):